 A $70 sale fee is required by Florida Statutes as well as a $70.00 electronic sale fee paid by winner of the sale.

 An Objection to the Sale may be filed within 10 days after the filing of the Certificate of Sale.
 This will stop issuance of the title until the Court has a hearing and makes a decision on the objection.

 When is the Certificate of Title issued?

-If no objections are filed within 10 days of the sale, the s Office will issue and record the Certificate of Title.
+If no objections are filed within 10 days of the sale, our office will issue and record the Certificate of Title.
 However, if the 10th day falls on a Saturday or Sunday, the title will be issued on Tuesday; if Monday is a holiday, the title will be issued on Wednesday.

 What is a county civil case?